DavesCodeMusings/repl-buddy/README.md

 _Che bella!_

 ## How do I use it?
 It's easy.
-Just grab `repl_buddy.py` from this repository and save it to `/lib/repl_buddy.py` on your MicroPython device.
-Then import the functions like this:
+First, you import the functions like this:

 ```
 from repl_buddy import *
 ```

-The following functions will be available to you:
+Then the following functions will be available to you:

 * `cat(FILE1, [FILE2], ...)` display contents of one or more files
 * `cd([DIRNAME])` change directory to DIRNAME or / if no parameter given